iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 # **Dimensionality Reduction**

 - A fundamental technique in the field of Data Science and ML that refers to reducing the # input variables in a dataset.
-- A technique to simplify complex datasets by reducing the number of features (variables) while preserving much information.
+- A technique to simplify complex datasets by reducing the # features (variables) while preserving the significant information.
 - Datasets with many features can be complicated to analyze, visualize, and process.
 Not all features are equally important.
 - Irrelevant or redundant features can confuse ML models, leading to poor accuracy and undesirable errors.
 - Transforming the data into a lower-dimensional space while retaining as much original information as possible.